A hybrid minimizing movement and neural network approach to Willmore flow: Introduction

 To this end, we will consider a \emph{variational time-discretization} of Willmore flow based on the minimizing movements paradigm \cite{De93,AmGiSa08}.
 In case of parametric Willmore flow and time step size \(\tau > 0\), given a parametrization \(\param^k \colon \Gamma \to \Omega\) approximating the evolution at time \(k\tau\) , the next time step \(\param^{k+1}\) is given as the minimizer of

 To obtain a fully implicit, variational formulation of Willmore flow that is (experimentally) unconditionally stable and allows for large step sizes, Balzani and Rumpf \cite{BaRu13} proposed to approximate the Willmore functional \(w[\param]\) in \autoref{eq:variational_willmore_step} using an approximate mean curvature.
-To this end, one denotes by \(y_{\tilde\tau}[\param] \colon \Gamma \to \Omega\) the solution of one discrete time step of mean curvature flow with time step size \(\tilde\tau\) starting from the initial parametrization \(\param\) corresponding to the surface $\Gamma$.
+To this end, one denotes by \(y_{\tilde\tau}[\param] \colon \Gamma \to \Omega\) the solution of one discrete time step of mean curvature flow (MCF) with time step size \(\tilde\tau\) starting from the initial parametrization \(\param\) corresponding to the surface $\Gamma$.
 By definition, the mean curvature \(\mc\) is the normal velocity of mean curvature flow.
 Hence, \(\frac12 \int_\Gamma \frac{\vert y_{\tilde \tau}[x]-x\vert^2}{\tilde \tau^2} \d \Hd^{d-1}\) constitutes a difference quotient approximation of the Willmore energy \(w[\param]\) and a minimizing movement functional is given as

-As discrete solution for mean curvature motion, one might consider the time step of a semi-discrete backward Euler scheme with time step $\tilde \tau$ as proposed by Dziuk \cite{Dz91}.
-Thus, minimizing the energy $e[x^k, x]$ in $x$ amounts to solving a nested time discretization with time discrete mean curvature motion as the inner and the actual time discrete Willmore flow as the outer problem, It can also be understood as a PDE-constrained optimization problem, where one optimizes the energy \autoref{eq:nested_willmore_step} subject to the constraint that $y_{\tilde \tau}[x]$ is the solution of the linear discrete semi-implicit backward Euler scheme for mean curvature motion.
+As a discrete solution for mean curvature motion, one might consider the time step of a semi-discrete backward Euler scheme with time step $\tilde \tau$ as proposed by Dziuk \cite{Dz91}.
+Thus, minimizing the energy $e[x^k, x]$ in $x$ amounts to solving a nested time discretization with time-discrete mean curvature motion as the inner and the actual time-discrete Willmore flow as the outer problem, It can also be understood as a PDE-constrained optimization problem, where one optimizes the energy \autoref{eq:nested_willmore_step} subject to the constraint that $y_{\tilde \tau}[x]$ is the solution of the linear discrete semi-implicit backward Euler scheme for mean curvature motion.

+In this work, we pick up the approach proposed by Franken \etal \cite{FrRuWi11} and focus on the corresponding scheme for phase fields.
+In \cite{FrRuWi11}, Franken \etal observed increased robustness of their nested scheme compared to a discrete semi-implicit approximation of phase field Willmore flow, based on an energy of the form